gagliano-kevin/PathNet/readme.md

-Here’s a **README.md** you can use for your PathNet (MLP trained with A*).
-It documents the purpose, structure, usage, and details of the code you shared:

----

 # PathNet: Quantized MLP Training with A* Search

 This repository implements **PathNet**, a framework for training quantized multi-layer perceptrons (MLPs) using **A* search** instead of gradient descent.